 NATIVE PLANT SALE

 Our yearly Native Plant Sale gives you the opportunity to purchase local native plants to help strengthen the resilience of your shoreline or add color to your garden.
-We encourage everyone to stop by and pick up some new plants at our next sale scheduled for Saturday, May 28th.
 In addition to purchasing kits, you can talk with a Master Gardener or our staff about plants, shoreline restoration, and sustainable solutions for your garden.
 Stay tuned for more info on next spring’s event!

 ACTIVITIES REQUIRING PERMISSION: